 By mass

-How much heat must we supply to completely convert potassium weighing 45 kg at a temperature of 22.4 °C into potassium at a temperature of 98 °C?
-The specific heat of fusion is 25.5 kJ/kg, the melting point is 63.32 °C. The specific heat capacity of potassium is 757.8 J/kg/K.
+How much heat must be supplied to completely melt 45 kg of potassium initially at 22.4 °C and bring it to a temperature of 98 °C?
+The specific heat of fusion is 25.5 kJ/kg, the melting point is 63.32 °C, and the specific heat capacity of potassium is 757.8 J/(kg·K).

 Final Answer: